All Episodes

 Thank you very much.

-Actually, that's a good shell.
+Actually, that's that's a good shill.

-Yeah, nice shell there.
+Yeah, nice, nice shill there.

-We have another video?
+We have another video.

 Is that the only one?

-Thank you, Sampson.
+Thank you, Samson.

 Right, honorable mentions.

-Marcus Melville says my copy of Islander today arrived today all the way down in the winters of New Zealand's South Island.
+Marcus Melville says, my copy of Islander Today arrived today, all the way down in the winters of New Zealand's South Island.

-Bless, lads.
+Bless lads.

 Thank you.

-Right, so let's start with the comments for the first segment.
+So let's start with the comments for the first segment.

 Ramshackle Otter, Crone.

-I live in an expensive leafy suburb.
+I live in an expensive, leafy suburb.

 Almost daily there are shoplifters wandering in with huge backpads and firing them, filling them with high-value, fast-moving consumer goods to resell.